murgatron/stalk-market/README.md

 If you have no idea what this means, check out _Animal Crossing: New Horizons_.

+still under active development, so it may be broken at any given time if you try to pull.

 # about

 .NET 5 backend/API, react frontend